Yaswanth384/new_repo/README.md

-# Edited the readme.md section
+# Have added the 'About' section